lacucinadimica/lacucinadimica.github.io/content/LaCucina/RecipeIndex/FlanDeMama.md

 ## Procedure
 - Choose a metal pan that you can use on the stove and in the oven.
 Melt some sugar in it (just enough to cover the bottom) and coat the pan with the caramel.
 Yes, you do this on the stove.
 Set aside.
 - In a mixing bowl, mix the eggs and the sugar by hand.
 Add the vanilla extract and combine well.
 Gradually add the milk and mix until you have an homogeneous mixture.
 Pour in the metal pan coated in caramel.
-- Send to a 350F oven for 1 hour.
-Let cool completely and refrigerate for at least X hours before serving.
+- Send to a 350F oven for 1-1.25 hour.
+Let cool completely and refrigerate for at least 4 hours before serving.
+If you can leave overnight, even better!
 - For serving, flip the pan on a not-too-shallow dish.
 The caramel will allow for an easy flip.
 If you are making a vanilla flan, you can always include a tablespoon of dulce de leche in each serving.